developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to perform an Action to control access to or utilize the .Zebra MX Management System on a Zebra Android device.

-The value of this Managed Configuration specifies an Action value and depending on the Action value chosen, one or more additional Managed Configurations MAY also be required to provide additional information:
+The value of this Managed Configuration specifies an Action value and depending on the Action value chosen, one or more additional Managed Configurations MIGHT also be required to provide additional information:

 - When the Action value ***AllowSubmitXml*** is chosen, a single application or service is allowed to submit XML for processing by the Zebra MX Management System.
 The additional Managed Configuration **Device Administration Configuration - Action Allow Submit XML Package Name** must be specified to supply the Android Package Name that identifies the application or service is to be allowed.